-Paycom Software, Inc. has increased its earnings per share (EPS) by an average of 45% a year, over the last three years (using a line of best fit).
+On average over the last three years, Paycom Software, Inc. has grown earnings per share (EPS) by 37% each year (using a line of best fit).
 Its revenue is up 31% over last year.

 Has Paycom Software, Inc. Been A Good Investment?